LD250/jenkins-cli-python/README.md

          {jobs,queue,building,start,info,set_branch,stop,console} ...
 ```

 Server URL, Username and password may be specified either by the command line arguments or in configuration file **(.jenkins-cli)**.
 Command line arguments has the highest priority, after that the **.jenkins-cli** file from current folder is taking into account.
-If there is no.jenkins-cli file in current folder, settings will be read from **.jenkins-cli** from the program folder
+If there is no.jenkins-cli file in current folder, settings will be read from **.jenkins-cli** from the home folder

 # Optional arguments:
 ```bash